daos-stack/daos/docs/user/filesystem.md

 The `--multi-user` option will put DFuse into multi user mode where it will tell the kernel to make the filesystem available to all users on a node rather than only the user running the DFuse process.
-This makes DFuse a appear like a generic multi-user filesystem and the standard `chown` and `chgrp` calls are enabled, all filesystem entries will be owned by the user that created them as is normal in a POSIX filesystem.
+This makes DFuse appear like a generic multi-user filesystem and the standard `chown` and `chgrp` calls are enabled, all filesystem entries will be owned by the user that created them as is normal in a POSIX filesystem.